onedata/onedata-documentation/docs/glossary.md

 ## File path

-Specifies the location of a file or directory in the Onedata filesystem.
+A string specifying the location of a file or directory in the Onedata filesystem.
 Learn more [here][file-path-and-id].

 ## File popularity

-Enables tracking of usage statistics for files in a [space][3].
+Enables tracking of usage statistics for files in a [space][].
 Used by [auto-cleaning][12] mechanism to clean up the least popular file replicas.
 Learn more [here][13].